seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 I know not what may fall; I like it not.

 **BRUTUS**
-Mark Antony, here, take you Caesar’s body.
+Mark Antony, here, take you Caesar's body.
 You shall not in your funeral speech blame us,
 But speak all good you can devise of Caesar,
-And say you do’t by our permission;
+And say you do't by our permission;
 Else shall you not have any hand at all
 About his funeral: and you shall speak
 In the same pulpit whereto I am going,